IceFog72/SillyTavern-ProbablyTooManyTabs/README.md

 # SillyTavern-ProbablyTooManyTabs

-Exention thet wraps all UI ST elements in to tabs with basic abilitys to rearenge them in columns.
+Extension that wraps all ST UI elements into tabs, with basic abilities to rearrange them in columns.
 <img width="2560" height="1362" alt="image" src="https://github.com/user-attachments/assets/b1a997bb-16a8-4153-bc88-1651e63cbbfb" />

 ---